How to Win Scholarships With Your SAT Scores | CollegeXpress

 Many outside scholarships specific to your community also factor in SAT scores to determine the recipient of their awards, so a higher score could easily lead to more scholarships from those sources as well.
 Look for outside scholarships using scholarship search websites, but also try reaching out to your school counselor, who may have even more resources or suggestions.
 Keep your ears open within your community too.
 Places of employment, churches, and community organizations where you do volunteer work can all be great places to find additional scholarship opportunities.

-College Board and Khan Academy’s SAT practice
+College Board and Khan Academy’s SAT practice (Important Update)

 Related: 10 SAT Score Improvement Tips